-You might have access to Wellness Dollars on your current insurance policy and not even know it.
-Calling a representative for your provider and asking if they offer a wellness reimbursement fund is the first step to getting started.
+You might have access to wellness dollars on your current insurance policy and not even know it.
+Calling a representative from your carrier and asking if they offer a wellness reimbursement fund is the first step to getting started.

 Wellness Dollars are Negotiable

 If you don’t have a wellness fund, you might think you’re out of luck.
-There’s always a way to negotiate, no matter what the situation is with your provider.
+There’s always a way to negotiate, no matter what the situation is with your carrier.

 Wellness Dollars Have a Wide Range of Uses

-Many employers with access to Wellness Dollars aren’t clear on what they can spend them on.
-Calling your insurance provider every time you have a question about what is and isn’t covered can be annoying, and add extra work for your HR team.
+Many employers with access to wellness dollars aren’t clear on what they can spend them on.
+Calling your insurance carrier every time you have a question about what is and isn’t covered can be annoying, and add extra work for your HR team.
 Luckily, Ian has some good advice:

-Most of the major insurance providers will let you use Wellness Dollars to cover any third-party programs that medical providers don’t offer themselves.
-For example, if your medical provider doesn’t offer on-site fitness activities or wellness experiences, it’s likely that you’ll be able to use Wellness Dollars to hire a third-party vendor that provides these services.
+Most of the major insurance carriers will let you use wellness dollars to cover any third-party programs that medical providers don’t offer themselves.
+For example, if your medical provider doesn’t offer on-site fitness activities or wellness experiences, it’s likely that you’ll be able to use wellness dollars to hire a third-party vendor that provides these services.

 Remember, these programs are negotiable.
-If you’re able to make the case that a specific product or program will increase the health of your employees, you can probably receive a reimbursement for it from your insurance provider.
+If you’re able to make the case that a specific product or program will increase the health of your employees, you can probably receive reimbursement for it from your insurance carrier.